The journey of a thousand miles begins with a single step.— Lao Tzu

 Starting down the path to a more organized life can feel overwhelming, confusing, or even impossible.
 I promise you, it is possible and a great way to regain balance in your life!

-To help you get started, I have created this handy beginner’s guide of ten simple steps to organizing your home.
+To help you get off to a good start, I have created this handy beginner’s guide of ten simple steps to organizing your home.
 It is by no means the only way to organize, declutter and simplify, but it works for me.
 I personally feel that when my home is in balance, my life is in balance.

 As an Amazon Associate, I earn from qualifying purchases, which costs you nothing.
 Please read the Disclaimer for more information.